Jose109-001/Portfolio/README.md

 # Portfolio

+Web Portfolio to showcase projects and skills in better manner.

 ## Acceptance Criteria

 Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs: